 Shortly after the acquisition news broke, the “Bad Blood” singer took to Tumblr to alert fans that she “had to make the excruciating choice to leave behind my past.”
 In her blog post, she claimed she “learned about Scooter Braun’s purchase of my masters as it was announced to the world” and called out the talent manager for years of “incessant, manipulative bullying” at the hands of his clients Justin Bieber and Kanye West.
 She called the deal her “worst case scenario.”

 The drama eventually simmered down, and Swift released her seventh album, Lover, in August 2019.
-However, less than three months later, she exposed Braun and Borchetta once again after they allegedly tried to block her from performing her old hits at the 2019 American Music Awards, where she is being honored as Artist of the Decade.
-She also claimed on social media that the executives “declined the use of my older music or performance footage” for a Netflix documentary that she has in the works.
+However, less than three months later, she exposed Braun and Borchetta once again after they allegedly tried to block her from performing her old hits at the 2019 American Music Awards, where she was honored as Artist of the Decade.
+She also claimed on social media that the executives “declined the use of my older music or performance footage” for a Netflix documentary that she had in the works.

 Big Machine slammed Swift’s post as “calculated,” saying in a November 2019 statement that it does “not have the right to keep her from performing live anywhere.”
 The label, however, did not explicitly address claims that it had barred the pop star from performing her old material.